alexlawrence/declarative/README.md

 };
 ```

-In order to use this function we would normally write some plain HTML in combination with bootstrapping code
+In order to use this function normally we would write plain HTML in combination with some code
 picking up the right DOM elements and passing them to the "countCharacters" method.
-Using declarative we can describe our user interface as follows:
+With declarative we can describe our user interface as follows:

 ```html
 <label for="text">Enter your text:</label>